 Sometimes sexuality is a bit of taboo.
 I personally don’t really see good reasons for this, though can share the feeling of awkwardness talking about it.
-Fascinatingly, I can’t find a legitimate reason for sexuality to be something we don’t discuss more openly.
+Interestingly, I can’t find a truly legitimate reason for sexuality to be something we don’t discuss more openly.

-We all know that sexuality has a big effect on how we feel.
-Sexual, and honest good sexual experiences - without a fixation on an orgasm or any other 'goal' - have a great impact on happiness and energy.
+We all know that intimacy has a big effect on how we feel.
+Intimate, and honest good intimate experiences - without fixation on a 'goal' - have a great impact on happiness and energy.

 The calculation posits that your ideal amount days between orgasms is: your age in years, minus seven, divided by 4.

 Your age in years, minus seven divided by 4 is the amount of days you want to have in between orgasms. - Some Taoist calculation

 Of course, it'd be a tad odd to live by this formula.
 Though conscious and aware intimacy with the right people creates neurochemicals that have a great emotional impact and create a state of flow.
 You can often feel the difference, it's in the emotional connection and satisfaction.
 Contrary to this, porn creates neurochemicals that block a state of flow. - From the Broken Brain podcast #32

 A good book on flow is ‘Stealing fire’.

 It apparently also appears from a national survey in the US that pornography is going up a lot among both sexes (mostly men), and the actual physical intimacy, is less.
 This is a worrisome observation.

 Not about the outcome